Mpumelelo770/CS50_WTC_EXERCISES/README.md

 13. twttr.py: removes vowels in a string
 14. plates.py: determines the validity of a car's number plate based on various rules(comments in script) 15.nutrition.py: Returns the number of calories of a fruit based on user input

+WEEK3

+16.fuel.py: Display the fuel as a percentage based on users input as a fraction.
+17. taqueria.py: Displays the total bill to be payed based on user selected food.
+18.grocery.py: A program that promots the user for a grocery list and outputs the number and the item name in alphabetical order.
+If for example the user inputs bananas twice on the grocery list, the output will be 2 bananas and other groceries in alphabetical order.
+19. Outdated.py: This program takes a date formated like (m/d/y or month day, year) amd outputs the date formatted differently like (y/d/month)